TencentAILabHealthcare/scPROTEIN/README.md

 The running environment of scPROTEIN can be installed from docker-hub repository:

-- Pull the docker image from docker-hub
+- Pull the Docker image from docker-hub

 ```
 docker pull nkuweili/scprotein:latest
 ```

-- Run the docker image (GPU is needed)
+- Run the Docker image (GPU is needed)

 ```